facile-it/facile-it.github.io/content/blog/eng/functional-testing-symfony-guzzle.md

 # Introduction

-When we are writing a client to integrate an API in our systems it is important to test it to be sure you can handle every possible response.
+When we write a client to integrate an API in our systems it is important to test it to be sure we can handle every possible response.
 Guzzle client provides a very simple way to mock external APIs responses: Guzzle Mock Handler.

-Guzzle provides a mock handler that can be used to fulfill HTTP requests with a response or exception by shifting return values off of a queue.
+This tool provides a mock handler that can be used to fulfill HTTP requests with a response or exception by shifting return values off of a queue.

 How does it work?
-Here’s an example provided by Guzzle documentation
+Here’s an example provided by Guzzle documentation.

 ```php
 <?php